-Handing in your homework: each problem should be scanned on a new page, and each page of paper should have the students name and login (the first paper should still have name, TA name, discussion section time, and homework number).
+Handing in your homework: each problem should be scanned on a new page, the first page should still have name, TA name, discussion section time, and homework number.

 No late homeworks will be accepted.
 Out of a total of approximately 12 homework assignments, the lowest two scores will be dropped.

 Do extra credit only if you really enjoy working on these problems.
 It is likely not the most efficient manner in which to maximize your score.

 Contact information: The staff (instructor and TAs) will check Piazza regularly, and important announcements will be made there.
 Moreover, other students will be able to help you too.
 Please avoid posting answers to homework questions before the homework is due.